Co2 laser resurfacing is by far the most powerful skin rejuvenation technique available for facial skin.

 Full Ablation – Stage 3 face care (Week 12 onwards post surgery)

-In over 95% of cases patients will be able to re-instate their normal face care routine at this point.
+In over 85% of cases patients will be able to re-instate their normal face care routine at this point.
 Actives can be cautiously re-introduced.
 Glycolic or salicylic acid exfoliators can be re-introduced.
 Niacinamide and anti-oxidants such as Vitamin C can also be re-introduced.
-Dr Hussein will conduct a 3 month in clinic (where possible) review.
-After photos will usually be recorded at this stage as now is the time where healing should be complete enough to make accurate before and after assessment.
-Dr Hussein will happily discuss you skin care routine at this point and can make appropriate recommendations.
+After photos will usually be requested at this stage as now is the time where healing should be complete enough to make accurate before and after assessment.

 Morning